The core difference

 An agent is a process that runs continuously, maintains state, and takes actions.
 It can be given a goal and work toward it over time, across multiple steps, without you in the loop for each one.
 An agent can browse a website, notice something, write code to process it, run that code, and send you the result — all without being prompted at each step.

-This gap is why enterprise investment is moving sharply toward agents.
-Gartner projects that 40% of enterprise applications will feature task-specific AI agents by 2028, up from less than 1% in 2024.
+This gap is why enterprise investment is moving toward agents.
+Gartner projects 40% of enterprise applications will feature task-specific AI agents by 2028, up from less than 1% in 2024.
 The AI agent market was valued at $5.43 billion in 2024, growing at a 45.82% CAGR.
-McKinsey estimates early agentic deployments deliver 3-5% annual productivity gains, with scaled multi-agent systems driving 10%+ enterprise growth.
-The numbers reflect a real shift: organizations are paying for automation that actually runs, not for more chat interfaces.
+McKinsey estimates early agentic deployments deliver 3-5% annual productivity gains.
+The numbers reflect a real shift: organizations are paying for automation that actually runs.

-Chatbots are better tools for tasks that benefit from a conversational back-and-forth.
-Drafting an email where you want to respond to the draft in real time, exploring an idea through dialogue, getting a quick explanation of a concept — these are all tasks where the turn-based format is appropriate and the low latency of a stateless model works in your favor.
+Chatbots work well for tasks that genuinely benefit from conversational back-and-forth.
+Drafting an email where you want to respond to the draft in real time, exploring an idea through dialogue, getting a quick explanation of a concept — turn-based format is appropriate here and the low latency of a stateless model works in your favour.

 Chatbots are also the lower-risk choice when the stakes of an incorrect action are high.
 If the model gives you a bad answer in chat, you see it immediately and correct it.
 If an agent executes a bad action — sends an email, deletes a file, makes an API call — the consequences are harder to undo.
 The human-in-the-loop that chatbots impose by design is actually a feature for certain categories of work.

 They are better for long-horizon tasks where the number of steps exceeds what you can sustain attention for in a single sitting.
-Debugging a complex codebase problem, doing deep research across 20 web sources, or systematically testing a list of hypotheses — these are tasks where an agent's ability to work through steps autonomously is genuinely useful.
+Debugging a complex codebase problem, doing deep research across 20 web sources, or systematically testing a list of hypotheses — these all benefit from autonomous step-by-step execution.

 Why the confused terminology matters

-Conversely, when people dismiss "AI agents" because they are thinking of the failures of early chatbot-based agent attempts from 2023 — systems that would confidently execute incorrect multi-step plans without any self-correction — they miss how much the technology has matured.
-Modern agents with proper tool verification, checkpoint-based rollback, memory of past mistakes, and human-approval gates on consequential actions behave quite differently.
+Conversely, when people dismiss 'AI agents' because they remember the failures of early chatbot-based agent attempts from 2023 — systems that confidently executed incorrect multi-step plans without any self-correction — they miss how much the technology has matured.
+Modern agents with proper tool verification, checkpoint-based rollback, memory of past mistakes, and human-approval gates behave quite differently.
 Research shows agents resolve 70-85% of defined tasks without escalation, versus 30-40% for chatbots.
-ROI from agentic deployments runs roughly 3x higher than basic chatbot implementations.

 The middle ground: tool-augmented models